Kibbutz: Development of kibbutz movements

-Statebuilding
+State-building

 Arab opposition increased as the 1917 Balfour Declaration and the wave of Jewish settlers to Palestine began to tilt the demographic balance of the area.
 Arabs responded with bloody riots in Jerusalem in 1920, Jaffa in 1921 and in Hebron in 1929.
 In the late 1930s, Arab–Jewish violence became virtually constant; the 1936–39 Arab revolt in Palestine is also known as the "Great Uprising" in Palestinian historiography.

 Kibbutzim began to assume a more prominent military role.
 Rifles were purchased or manufactured and kibbutz members drilled and practiced shooting.
 Yigal Allon, an Israeli soldier and statesman, explained the role of kibbutzim in the military activities of the Yishuv:

 Kibbutzim also played a role in defining the borders of the Jewish state-to-be.
 By the late 1930s, when it appeared that Palestine would be partitioned between Arabs and Jews, kibbutzim were established in outlying areas to ensure that the land would be incorporated into the Jewish state.
 In 1946, on the day after Yom Kippur, eleven new "Tower and Stockade" kibbutzim were hurriedly established in the northern part of the Negev to give Israel a better claim to this arid, but strategically important, region.
 The Marxist faction of the kibbutz movement, Kibbutz Artzi, favoured a one-state solution over partition, but advocated free Jewish immigration, which the Arabs opposed.

 Kibbutzniks fought in the 1948 Arab–Israeli War, emerging from the conflict with enhanced prestige in the nascent State of Israel.
 Members of Kibbutz Degania were instrumental in stopping the Syrian tank advance into the Galilee with Molotov cocktails.
 Maagan Michael manufactured the bullets for the Sten guns that won the war.
 Maagan Michael's clandestine ammunition factory was later separated from the kibbutz and grew into Israel Military Industries.